-Constitutional Law.-Text-book: Andrews' Manual of the Constitution.
-For reference Cooley's Constitutional Law is used.
-Reference will be made to important decisions as rendered when they may afford additional illustrations of the principles of Constitutional Law.
-The subject will be taken up in the first term of the Senior year.
+International Law.-Text-book: Davis' International Law.
+For reference Woolsey's International Law is used.
+Events of recent International Law, will be discussed.
+The subject is taken up in the second term of the Senior year.

 One hour per week during second term: